Mopacho: History

 Ouenzé, the arrondissement where Mopacho originated.

 The mopacho dance originated in 1990 in Ouenzé, the fifth arrondissement of Brazzaville, Republic of the Congo, and was created by Sixte Singha, also known by his other stage name Zgala Mboyo.
 Mopacho drew inspiration from the traditional dances of the Mbochi people, an ethnic group inhabiting Boundji in the northern Cuvette Department.
 In an interview broadcast on 7 January 2023, Singha explained that his motivation for creating mopacho was to offer "a dance for people who didn't know how to dance well".
 Over time, he founded the troupe Mopacho de Mopacho Mocho, which began performing regularly at festivals, cultural events, and ceremonies in Brazzaville.
 By the 2010s, mopacho had become a recognizable feature of youth culture in Ouenzé and neighboring arrondissements, where young people performed it to Congolese and Ivorian rhythms in nganda (bars), nightclubs, and even during funeral vigils.

 It experienced a moderate resurgence in 2021, expanding across all nine of Brazzaville's arrondissements, closely linked to the release of "Bokoko" by Roga Roga and Extra Musica on 24 September 2021, a track from their eponymous extended play (EP).
 In April 2022, the release of "Give Freedom" by Tidiane Mario sustained mopacho's momentum, and later that year, in December 2022, DJ Afara Tsena Fukuchima's hit "Afro Mbokalisation" propelled the dance to international recognition.
 The track fused elements of ndombolo, notably its sébène guitar-driven section, with coupé-décalé, characterized by piano and guitar riffs.
 Within a month, "Afro Mbokalisation" amassed over three million views online and inspired the "Mopacho Challenge" on TikTok, where users across the globe recreated the dance and showcased its intricate coordination and physical expressiveness.
 Through thousands of online videos, the dance came to symbolize what many described as a "sculpture in motion" (sculpture en mouvement), and this digital exposure boosted its global diffusion across Africa, Europe, the Americas, and Asia.
-Prominent African artists, including Fally Ipupa, Serge Beynaud, DJ Kedjevara, and Gaz Mawete, soon integrated mopacho into their performances.
+Prominent African artists, including Fally Ipupa, Serge Beynaud, DJ Kedjevara, and Gaz Mawete, soon integrated mopacho into their music videos.